 As an expanding metropolitan area, Wichita and Sedgwick County work to provide quality community entertainment and recreation.
 After two years of planning and community input, Sedgwick County broke ground in December 2007 for the INTRUST Bank Arena, a 15,000 seat multipurpose arena in the heart of downtown Wichita.
 The Arena was funded through a 30-month, one-cent, Countywide sales tax, which generated receipts of \$206.5 million.
 The Arena opened in January 2010 and has successfully hosted numerous types of events, including family shows, sporting events, and concerts.
 One of the goals of building a world-class arena was to assist in the revitalization of downtown Wichita.
 In 2018, the Arena hosted first and second round games of the National Collegiate Athletic Association (NCAA) basketball tournament.
-The NCAA returned to the Arena in 2022 to host the Women's Basketball Championship.
+The NCAA returned to the Arena in 2022 to host the Women's Basketball Championship and in 2025 to host the Men's Basketball Championship.